 Six to eight filmmaking teams pitch their film and associated outreach campaign to the assembled audience with the aim of creating a unique coalition around each film to maximise its impact and influence.

 To date, more than 120 documentary projects have been presented at Good Pitch events in London, Oxford, New York, Washington DC, Toronto, San Francisco and Chicago.
 In that time more than 2100 organisations have attended – varied organisations from different sectors all bringing something unique to the table: expert knowledge, research and archives, membership networks and mailing lists, campaigning and lobbying expertise and access to policymakers as well as production and outreach funding.
 Together they make powerful allies.

 Additionally in 2011, we launched a satellite version of the forum, called Good Pitch² (Good Pitch Squared).
 With the same mission as the flagship events - connecting good films to good people - Good Pitch² enables regional organisations all over the world to put on their own Good Pitch events.
 Once selected, the local host receives training and access to the Good Pitch model, brand and web tools.

 The first Good Pitch² was held by the People to People (P2P) International Documentary Conference in Johannesburg on September 13th 2011.
-The second Good Pitch² took place as part of the Movies that Matter festival at The Hague on March 27th 2012.
+Since then events have been runin Mumbai, The Hague, Argentina, and Taipei.
+Good Pitch² lands in Australia in October 2014.

 Released in October 2012, this is the second edition of the Good Pitch Review.
 We share the latest updates from the Good Pitch project, charting the success and impact of some of the film projects which have been through Good Pitch and emerged with new funding, new partners and new strategies for reaching audiences world wide.